-If you own a car you've had your "check engine" light come on at some point.
+If you own a car, you've had your "check engine" light come on at some point.
 If you consult your owners manual, it tells you to take it to a service center to have the vehicle checked as soon as possible.
 Not very helpful or reassuring.

 Want to read your engine fault codes on your own?
 Most modern cars have Engine Control Unit (ECU) computers that monitor engine functioning, and you can connect to the computer through a standardized port called an OBD-II (OBD2) port.
-First determine if your car has an ODB-II port, get a OBD-II reader, connect to your car and you can read any fault codes to find out what the ECU is reporting.
-You can easily Google those codes with your car make/mode/year and find out more information about what other's may have reported as the likely fix for the problem.
+First, determine if your car has an ODB-II port, get a OBD-II reader, connect to your car and you can read any fault codes to find out what the ECU is reporting.
+You can easily Google those codes with your car make/model/year and find out more information about what other's may have reported as the likely fix for the problem.